 What is isotretinoin?

-Isotretinoin is a prescription medication taken by mouth to treat severe disfiguring cystic acne that has not responded to other treatments.
-Isotretinoin is a man-made form of Vitamin A. It is sold under brand names such as Accutane®, Amnesteem®, Claravis®, Myorisan®, and Sotret®.
+Isotretinoin is a prescription medication taken by mouth to treat severe cystic acne that has not responded to other treatments.
+Isotretinoin is a form of Vitamin A. It has been sold under brand names such as Accutane®, Absorica®, Amnesteem®, Claravis®, Epuris®, Clarus®, Myorisan®, and Zenatane®.

 How long does isotretinoin stay in the body?
 How long after a woman stops taking isotretinoin should she wait to become pregnant?